solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 Facebook's [React framework](https://facebook.github.io/react/) has been a real game changer when it comes to building single page apps.
 React endorses immutability and explicit state changes and hence can be seen a sort of functional front-end framework, because functional thinking, immutability and explicit state changes go pretty much hand in hand.
 Coming from frameworks and libraries endorsing two-way data binding and component encapsulated state this can seem really cumbersome, because one has to change whole mindset in how applications should be constructed.
 For instance, in [Angular](https://angularjs.org/) you hide state inside components and react accordingly (pun intended) when state change is *detected*.
 In React you perform always explicit state changes and say: this is the new state, deal with it.

-At first, this can feel bit cumbersome.
+At first, this can feel a bit cumbersome.
 On top of that React does not actually give you much support or ideas in how your components should communicate with each other.
 React just basically says: keep state and delegate it as immutable props to child components and while at it try to keep state in as few components as you can.
 What if I need to communicate (and I always do) from child component to parent!?
 How do I do it in scenario like this:

 - PhoneBookComponent (statefull)
   - PhonebookListing